WILLE-DAC/documentation/WILLE by-laws.md

 Composition
 </p>

-I. Initially, KREDIT's composed of the founding members of the DAO.
+Initially, KREDIT's composed of the founding members of the WILLE DAO.
+At any time KREDIT can consensually invite or kick members from its composition.

-II.
-KREDIT members are mandated to one year terms.

-III.
-Plurinomial elections are held annually for the composition of KREDIT.

 <p align="center">
 <b>( article 5-d )</b><br>